MatthewBurfitt/Integral-Grobner-basis-for-spectral-sequence/README.md

 # Installation

-Place a copy of "IntagralGrobner.py" in your python path.
+Place a copy of "IntagralGrobner.py" in your python path, nothing else required other than Python 3.

 # Usage